 ONTARIO POWER GENERATION Presents the WINTER FESTIVAL OF LIGHTS

 Enjoy Canada’s foremost illumination festival in Niagara Falls as we capture the magic of the holiday season!
-Our season is now open, the lights are on nightly until January 10, 2021.

 The Ontario Power Generation Winter Festival of Lights was founded 37 years ago in 1982.
 Today we are proud to be Canada’s largest illumination festival and the premiere illumination festival in North America, attracting over 1.8 million visitors and 450 motor coaches annually.